maxibor/sam2lca/docs/source/tutorial.md

 ## Indexing the database with Bowtie2

-In this tutorial, we're going to work with the [Bowtie2](https://github.com/BenLangmead/bowtie2) read aligner, but other aligners like [BWA](http://bio-bwa.sourceforge.net/) are also just fine.
+In this tutorial, we're going to use [Bowtie2](https://github.com/BenLangmead/bowtie2) to align the sequencing data, but other aligners, such as [BWA](http://bio-bwa.sourceforge.net/), also work just fine.

-Before doing any alignment, we need to index the angiosperms353 database with bowtie2
+Before being able to do any alignment, we need to index the angiosperms353 database with bowtie2

 ```bash
 $ bowtie2-build angiosperms353_markers.fa angiosperms353
 ```

 ## Preparing `fastq` sequencing files

+Next, we will prepare the sequencing data.

 - Downloading the paired-end DNA sequencing compressed `fastq` files